CLEAR-WS/CLEAR-WS.github.io/README.md

 Submissions should emphasize the integration of technical rigour with societal relevance to address the challenges of building trustworthy AI systems.

 ## Format and Structure
-The CLEAR-AI Workshop is proposed as a full-day workshop to allow sufficient time for keynote talks, presentations, interactive sessions, and discussions.
+The CLEAR-AI Workshop is proposed as a half-day workshop to allow sufficient time for keynote talks, presentations, interactive sessions, and discussions.

 The workshop will include the following activities:
 - **Keynote**: An invited speaker will present state-of-the-art research and practical insights on participatory and transparent AI systems